Xcential-Corporation/XSLTjs/README.md

 ## Release History

+* 0.0.19
+  * Improves whitespace handling
+  * Improves context management of variables
 * 0.0.18
-  - Adds a mechanism to use custom JavaScript functions.
+  * Adds a mechanism to use custom JavaScript functions.
 * 0.0.17
-  - Fixes problem when xPath position() function is used standalone rather than as part of a predicate.
+  * Fixes problem when xPath position() function is used standalone rather than as part of a predicate.
 * 0.0.16
-  - Fixes problem with root handling
+  * Fixes problem with root handling
 * 0.0.15
-  - Minor documentation update
+  * Minor documentation update
 * 0.0.14
-  - Fixes problems with excessive aync/await usage
+  * Fixes problems with excessive aync/await usage
-  - Fixes problem xPath processing namespaces
+  * Fixes problem xPath processing namespaces
 * 0.0.13
-  - Adds workaround to apparent bug in xpath module's support for namespace axes
+  * Adds workaround to apparent bug in xpath module's support for namespace axes
-  - Better handling of root node
+  * Better handling of root node
 * 0.0.12
-  - Bug fixes for xsl:comment and include/imports
+  * Bug fixes for xsl:comment and include/imports
 * 0.0.11
-  - Cleanup
+  * Cleanup
 * 0.0.10
-  - Improved XPath handling
+  * Improved XPath handling
 * 0.0.9
-  - Lots of performance optimizations
+  * Lots of performance optimizations
-  - Addition of debug performance metrics
+  * Addition of debug performance metrics
-  - Bug fixes
+  * Bug fixes
 * 0.0.8
-  - Corrects problem with nodeList naming
+  * Corrects problem with nodeList naming
 * 0.0.7
-  - Documentation corrections
+  * Documentation corrections
 * 0.0.6
-  - Implements include/import
+  * Implements include/import
-  - Bug fixes
+  * Bug fixes
 * 0.0.5
-  - Implements functions
+  * Implements functions
-  - Bug fixes
+  * Bug fixes
 * 0.0.1
-  - Work in progress
+  * Work in progress

 ## Meta